Neural network method to search for long transient gravitational waves: Signal model

 The rotational energy of an isolated NS is dissipated through the emission of EM and/or gravitational radiation, implying a time variation of the rotational frequency described by the spin-down equation (e.g., \cite{hamil2015braking_index}):

 where the spin-down constant $k$ and the braking index $n$ are both determined by the emission mechanism.
 The value of the braking index is related to the emission process, and the constant contains information about the cause of the emission.
-For example, in the case of magnetic dipole emission, $n=3$, and $k$ depends on the strength of the dipolar magnetic field (and on the NS moment of inertia, $I$).\\ In general, an isolated NS spinning with frequency $f_{\rm rot}$ can emit GWs if it presents an asymmetry with respect to the spin axis.
-GW emission due to the NS time-varying mass quadrupole corresponds to \footnote{Some instabilities, e.g. $r-$modes, lead to GW emission with $n=7$.} $n = 5$ (e.g., \cite{braking_indexMagnetars}).
+For example, in the case of magnetic dipole emission, $n=3$, and $k$ depends on the strength of the dipolar magnetic field (and on the NS moment of inertia, $I$).

+In general, an isolated NS spinning with frequency $f_{\rm rot}$ can emit GWs if it presents an asymmetry with respect to the spin axis.
+GW emission due to the NS time-varying mass quadrupole corresponds to $n = 5$ (e.g., \cite{braking_indexMagnetars}), although some instabilities, e.g. $r-$modes, lead to GW emission with $n=7$.
 If, in addition, the rotational energy is radiated only via GWs, then the spin-down equation (\ref{Eq:spin_down_general}) becomes

 where $G$ is Newton's gravitational constant, $c$ is the speed of light, $I$ is the moment of inertia along the rotational axis, and $\epsilon$ is the ellipticity, a measure of the star asymmetry defined as